WinVector/Examples/rebalance/rw_invariant.md

 </li>

 </ul>

+Essentially we are adding enough interactions or derived variables that the sets corresponding to the indicators for an *algebra of sets* (family closed under union and complement).
+This also means essentialy we have enough variables such that every subset of the partition of rows implied by the variables jointly has an indicator variable.

 In this case the explanatory variables partition the training data into sets that are all identifiable by single variables.
 In this case it is